alfa-san/Excel-VBA-Projects/README.md

 # Excel-VBA-Projects
-This repository a portfolio of my personal projects developed using **Microsoft Excel** and **Excel VBA (Visual Basic for Applications)**.
+This is a portfolio of my personal projects developed using **Microsoft Excel** and **Excel VBA (Visual Basic for Applications)**.
 Each project is designed to solve a specific problem, automate a task, or provide a useful tool for data analysis and manipulation within the Excel environment.

 ## How to Use
 Each project is packaged as a .ZIP file.
 Inside, you'll find a **README.txt** with specific instructions and the Excel workbook (.xlsm) itself.
 To use a tool, simply download the .ZIP, extract the contents, and open the .xlsm file in Microsoft Excel.
 Be sure to enable macros when prompted to allow the VBA code to run.